React Icons

 export default IconExample;

-This will render the specified icons directly in your application.
-Each icon component behaves like a regular React component and can be styled or modified accordingly.
+This specified icons directly showing in your application.
+Each icon component can be styled or modified.

-React icons are SVG elements, which means they can be styled using CSS or inline styles.
-Common customizations include setting the size, color and alignment of the icons.
+React icons are SVG elements, means it can be styled using CSS or inline styles like setting the size, color and alignment of the icons.

 Changing Icon Size

-You can control the size of an icon using the size attribute, which accepts a numeric value (interpreted as pixels).
+Change icon size using the size attribute, which accepts a numeric value.

 <FaCoffee size={40} /> {/* Sets icon size to 40px */}